University of Medicine and Health Sciences

 UMHS students rotating in Augusta GA-Crop 5Dr.
 Rocha (center) with UMHS students rotating in Augusta, Georgia.
 Photo: Courtesy of Dr. Rocha.

-photo-collage-Rocha-Resized(Left) Laecio & Suzanna Rocha when they were kids in Brazil.
+photo-collage-Rocha-Resized(Left) Laecio & Suzana Rocha when they were kids in Brazil.
 (Right) Rural school class picture in the middle of the Amazon rainforest in Brazil where Dr. Rocha & his sister grew up.
 Photos: Courtesy of Dr. Rocha.

-Growing up near the Amazon in Brazil
+Growing up in Brazil

 CWU undergrad graduation-Crop 3Dr.
 Rocha at graduation ceremony at Central Washington University in Ellensburg, Washington.
 Photo: Courtesy of Dr. Rocha.